michaellperry/jinaga.app/README.md

 }
 ```

-Start the app again (`node server`), and test it by going to http://localhost:8080.
+Start the app again (`DEBUG=jinaga.* node server`), and test it by going to http://localhost:8080.

+Continue on to build [Your First App](https://github.com/michaellperry/jinaga.app/blob/master/YourFirstApp.md).